apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

         column: #Column name of key generator
         type: #Type of key generator, use default key generator if absent, and there are three types to choose, that is, SNOWFLAKE/UUID/LEAF_SEGMENT
         props: #Properties, Notice: when use SNOWFLAKE, `worker.id` and `max.tolerate.time.difference.milliseconds` for `SNOWFLAKE` need to be set

-      logicIndex: #Name if logic index.
-If use `DROP INDEX XXX` SQL in Oracle/PostgreSQL, This property needs to be set for finding the actual tables
   bindingTables: #Binding table rule configurations
   - <logic_table_name1, logic_table_name2, ...>
   - <logic_table_name3, logic_table_name4, ...>